-The classification of flowering plant families used at the National Herbarium of New South Wales (Botanic Gardens Trust) (NSW)
+The classification of flowering plant families used at the National Herbarium of New South Wales largely follows the names that are current in the Australian Plant Census

-.
-This modern system organises plants into groups, or "taxa" (such as families, orders) based on their supposed evolutionary (phylogenetic) relationships inferred mainly from morphological and anatomical comparisons.
+There is now a vast knowledge of genetic information on plant relationships, obtained mostly from sequencing DNA, which organises plants into groups, or "taxa" (such as families, orders) based on their hypothetical evolutionary (phylogenetic) relationships inferred mainly from morphological, anatomical and genetic (DNA-based) comparisons.

 Angiosperm Phylogeny Website